OpenACG-Group/Cocoa/README.md

 Cocoa is still being developed and haven't been ready for commercial use.
 Issues / Pull requests are welcome.

+## Background & Pronunciation
+As we all known, cocoa is a type of plant whose bean is the thing from which chocolate is made.
+But _Cocoa_ here doesn't mean that.
+Instead it comes from an anime called _Is the Order a Rabbit?_ which has a heroine named _Kokoa Hoto_.
+So its pronunciation is actually follows the Japanese Katakana 「ココア」, which is \kokoa\ in IPA.
+But it doesn't matter much if you pronounce it in English way.

 ## Dependencies
 Generally, Cocoa is based on Google's [V8 JavaScript Engine](https://v8.dev) and [Skia Graphics Library](https://skia.org).
 V8 provides an execution environment